-The principal and interest due on the Refunded Bonds are to be paid on each interest payment date and the redemption date of the Refunded Bonds from funds to be deposited pursuant to a certain Escrow Agreement (the "Escrow Agreement") between the Authority and Wilmington Trust, N.A, Dallas, Texas (the "Escrow Agent").
-The Resolution provides that from the proceeds of the sale of the Bonds received from the Underwriters and other available Authority funds, if any are necessary, the Authority will deposit with the Escrow Agent the amount when invested that will be sufficient to pay all amounts coming due on the Refunded Bonds to their redemption date and to accomplish the discharge and final payment of the Refunded Bonds on their redemption date.
-Such funds will be held by the Escrow Agent in a special escrow account (the "Escrow Fund") and used to purchase direct obligations of the United States of America or obligations of an agency or instrumentality of the United States of America, including obligations that are unconditionally guaranteed or insured by the agency or instrumentality and that, on the date of the purchase thereof are rated as to investment quality by a nationally recognized investment rating firm not less than AAA or its equivalent (the "Escrow Securities").
+The principal and interest due on the Refunded Bonds are to be paid on the redemption date of the Refunded Bonds from funds to be deposited pursuant to a certain Escrow Agreement (the "Escrow Agreement") between the Authority and The Bank of New York Mellon Trust Company, N.A., Dallas, Texas (the "Escrow Agent").
+The Resolution provides that from the proceeds of the sale of the Bonds received from the Underwriters and other available Authority funds, the Authority will deposit with the Escrow Agent the amount of funds that, when invested, will be sufficient to pay all amounts coming due on the Refunded Bonds to their redemption date and to accomplish the discharge and final payment of the Refunded Bonds on their redemption date.
+Such funds will be held by the Escrow Agent in a special escrow account (the "Escrow Fund") and used to purchase direct, noncallable obligations of the United States of America, (State and Local Government Series) (the "Escrow Securities").
 Under the Escrow Agreement, the Escrow Fund is irrevocably pledged to the payment of the principal of and interest on the Refunded Bonds.

-Causey Demgen & Moore P.C., a nationally recognized accounting firm, will issue its report (the "Report") verifying at the time of delivery of the Bonds to the Underwriters thereof the mathematical accuracy of the schedules that demonstrate the Escrow Securities will mature and pay interest in such amounts which, together with uninvested funds, if any, in the Escrow Fund, will be sufficient to pay, when due, the principal of and interest on the Refunded Bonds.
-Such maturing principal of and interest on the Escrow Securities will not be available to pay the Bonds.
+The Financial Advisor to the Authority will execute a certificate certifying that the Escrow Securities will mature and pay interest in such amounts which, together with uninvested funds, in the Escrow Fund, will be sufficient to pay, the principal of and interest on the Refunded Bonds on the redemption date.

-By the deposit of the Escrow Securities and cash, if necessary, with the Escrow Agent pursuant to the Escrow Agreement, the Authority will have effected the defeasance of all of the Refunded Bonds in accordance with State law and in reliance upon the Report.
-As a result of such defeasance, the Refunded Bonds will be outstanding only for the purpose of receiving payments from the Escrow Securities and any cash held for such purpose by the Escrow Agent and such Refunded Bonds will not be deemed as being outstanding obligations of the Authority payable from Net Revenues nor for the purpose of applying any limitation on the issuance of debt, and the Authority will have no further responsibility with respect to amounts available in the Escrow Fund for the payment of the Refunded Bonds from time to time, including any insufficiency therein caused by the failure to receive payments when due on the Escrow Securities.
+By the deposit of the Escrow Securities and cash, with the Escrow Agent pursuant to the Escrow Agreement, the Authority will have effected the defeasance of all of the Refunded Bonds in accordance with State law and in reliance upon the sufficiency certificate described above.
+As a result of such defeasance, the Refunded Bonds will be outstanding only for the purpose of receiving payments from the Escrow Securities and any cash held for such purpose by the Escrow Agent and such Refunded Bonds will not be deemed as being outstanding obligations of the Authority payable from Pledged Revenues nor for the purpose of applying any limitation on the issuance of debt, and the Authority will have no further responsibility with respect to amounts available in the Escrow Fund for the payment of the Refunded Bonds from time to time, including any insufficiency therein caused by the failure to receive payments when due on the Escrow Securities.